Moby Dick (1956 film): Casting

+Friedrich von Ledebur wore skintight prosthetics made by a local nylon factory for Queequeg's tattoos.

+Folk singer A.L.
+Lloyd makes a cameo appearance, singing a sea shanty in the inn before Ishmael (Richard Basehart) signs aboard the Pequod.

+Filming

 The film began shooting in Wales at Fishguard and Ceibwr Bay, Fishguard at Huston's request.
 Parts of the movie were shot at the sea in front of Caniçal, a traditional whaling parish in Madeira Islands, Portugal, with real action of whaling done by whalers of Madeira Island.
 It was also filmed in Las Canteras beach, Las Palmas de Gran Canaria, Canary Islands, Spain.
 Captain Alan Villiers commanded the ship for the film.

-In order to create a visual effect reminiscent of old whaling prints, a black and white print was superimposed on a color print.
 Many exterior scenes set in New Bedford were shot on location in Youghal, Co.
 Cork, Ireland.
 Reportedly in search of "a port that hadn't changed in a hundred years", Huston chose the town from a shortlist that included Wicklow, Arklow, and Kinsale.
 The local government made Huston a freeman of Youghal in thanks.
 The town's harbor basin stood in for New Bedford's harbor.
 Production required local craftsmen to dredge the harbor by hand, erect facades over coastal buildings to resemble 1800s New Bedford, and dress telephone poles with canvas to appear as ships' masts.
 Nearly twenty-thousand people descended on Youghal to watch filming during the summer of 1954, with female extras playing the crew's wives and daughters who wave to the departing ship.
 The production brought in male extras from Cork, as Youghal did not have enough bearded men.

 The town has a public house, originally called Linehan's and at that time owned by Paddy Linehan, whose exterior appears in the movie.
 It was renamed Moby Dick's shortly after filming by Linehan.
 It is still owned and run by the Linehan family and boasts a fine collection of photographs taken of the cast and crew during the making of the film.
 Peck also gifted the bar his prop whalebone leg, which remains on display.
 While there, John Huston used the bar as his headquarters to plan each day's filming; the cast and crew likewise frequented it at night.
 Youghal's nineteenth century lighthouse also appears in a scene of the Pequod putting to sea (at sunset) on her fateful voyage.

+In order to create a visual effect reminiscent of old whaling prints, a black and white print was superimposed on a color print.
+The resulting effect was similar to a bleach bypass.